llafuente/language-spec/control-flow.md

 *Semantics*

-Executes the next block of code if the the given condition yields true.
+Executes the next block of code if the given condition yields true.

-If the "if-condition" yields true the "if-then-block" will be executed.
+If the "if-condition" yields true, the "if-then-block" will be executed.
 If the else part of the selection statement is present and "if-condition" yields false, "else-then-block" will be executed.